Big Wedding vs. Small: Similarities You’ll Keep and the Differences You Won’t Miss

 What’s great about any wedding is the ability to create lasting memories.
 You and your partner will have the opportunity to look back at this incredible day and remember how special of a moment it was.
 Without having to put on a mask and act like someone you’re not, you can feel comfortable being yourself and knowing you’re surrounded by the best of the best in your life.

-Sure, larger weddings have their benefits, but for you queens and kings out there planning a smaller bash, trust that you’re doing what’s right for you, and it will be beautiful!
+Sure, larger weddings have their benefits.
+However, for you queens and kings out there planning a smaller bash, trust that you’re doing what’s right for you, and it will be beautiful!
 If you’re looking for guidance in planning your union, check out The Ultimate Guide to Small Weddings.